vrushali-broad/COPDGene/README.md

 ## Differential Expression Analysis for COPD and ACO

-This repository hosts a crucial upstream script within the `[Your Package Name]` package, designed for researchers and bioinformaticians focusing on Chronic Obstructive Pulmonary Disease (COPD) and Asthma-COPD Overlap (ACO).
+This repository hosts a crucial upstream script within the `[COPDGene cohort analysis]` package, designed for researchers and bioinformaticians focusing on Chronic Obstructive Pulmonary Disease (COPD) and Asthma-COPD Overlap (ACO).
 Utilizing a robust set of R packages, this script facilitates comprehensive differential expression analysis, from data preprocessing and normalization to advanced statistical testing and enrichment analysis.

 ### Key Features